tylerdr/sprinter-website/src/pages/about/index.md

     meet your future goals.
 With only your specific needs in mind, we are able to design a detailed course of action tailored to fit your company.
   content2: >-
-    After consulting, we begin mapping a custom plan to implement technology and software based on your business's current needs.
+    After consulting, we begin mapping a custom plan to implement software based on your business's current needs.
 This process is what offers your company only the most advanced and effective technological solutions that you won't find elsewhere.
   header: How We Do It
   tagline: >-
     Our team is a unique blend of creatives, engineers, and developers who are